The Machine (2013 film): Plot

-In the future, at an underground base, the United Kingdom only has a couple of weeks before the city of Taipei, Taiwan falls to the Chinese.
-The British need soldiers who are both fluent in Chinese dialect as well as ruthless killers.
-Scientists employed by Britain's Ministry of Defence produce a cybernetic implant that allows brain-damaged soldiers to regain lost functions.
-Scientist Vincent McCarthy sets up a cognitive test for soldier Paul Dawson, a recipient of the cybernetic implant to rehabilitate his left hemispherectomy.
-Upset with Dawson's inability to remember anything about his past and apparent lack of empathy, McCarthy ignores Dawson's requests to see his mother.
-Dawson turns hostile, kills a scientist and wounds McCarthy, before apologizing and being shot.
-Afterwards, Dawson's mother regularly stays on the road to the entrance of the secret base, though McCarthy denies that her son was ever there.
+In the future, United Kingdom is on the brink of war with China over the Taiwan issue.
+The British military needs soldiers with fluency in Chinese who are also ruthless killers.
+At an underground military base, scientists employed by Britain's Ministry of Defence produce a cybernetic implant that allows brain-damaged soldiers to regain lost functions.
+Their AI researcher Vincent McCarthy sets up a cognitive test for soldier Paul Dawson, a recipient of the cybernetic implant to rehabilitate his left hemispherectomy.
+Upset with Dawson's inability to remember anything about his past and his apparent lack of empathy, McCarthy ignores Dawson's repeated requests to see his mother.
+Dawson turns violent, kills McCarthy's assistant and wounds McCarthy, telling him that he's sorry just before being shot dead.
+Afterwards, Dawson's mother regularly stays on the road to the entrance of the base and tries to solicit information about her son's whereabouts, though McCarthy professes no knowledge of the incident.

 McCarthy's research leads to a series of more stable cyborgs.
 Although they lose the capability for human speech, the cyborgs develop a highly efficient method of communication that they keep secret.
 When researcher Ava demonstrates her latest work in artificial intelligence, McCarthy recruits her by promising her unlimited funds for her research.
-Thomson, the director, is suspicious of Ava's countercultural politics and sympathy for Dawson's mother but he relents when McCarthy insists that she is the only one who can provide the necessary programmed for their latest project, a self-aware and conscious android.
-McCarthy plans to use this technology to help his daughter Mary, who suffers from Rett syndrome, a neurological disorder.
+Thomson, the director, is suspicious of Ava's countercultural politics and sympathy for Dawson's mother but he relents when McCarthy insists that she is the only one who can provide the necessary programming for their latest project: a self-aware and conscious android.
+McCarthy plans to use this technology to help his daughter, Mary, who suffers from Rett syndrome, a neurological disorder.
 When she finds out, Ava volunteers to help and McCarthy maps her brain.